ogahector/synth_player/doc/cia.md

 # Critical Instant Analysis of the Rate Monotonic Scheduler

-Critial Instant Analysis (CIA) evaluates the worst-case response time of the lowest-priority task (Display Update) when all tasks are released simultaneously at $ t = 0 $ (the critical instant).
+Critial Instant Analysis (CIA) evaluates the worst-case response time of the lowest-priority task (Display Update) when all tasks are released simultaneously at $t = 0$ (the critical instant).
 The total latency must not exceed the 100ms deadline.

 ## Formula